Contact Us Today

 The presence of one person in a group of people at the scene ‘is not of critical import in drug possession cases.’
 Commonwealth v.
 Reece, 437 Pa.
 422 at 427. ‘(T)he fact of possession loses all persuasiveness if persons other than the accused had equal access . . . to the place in which the property was discovered. . . .’
 Commonwealth v.
 Davis, 444 Pa.
 11 at 16, Quoting 9 Wigmore on Evidence (3rd ed.) § 2513.

 Therefore, when an individual is charged with illegal possession of marijuana or drugs, the presence of a person at the scene, by itself without considering the entire circumstances surrounding the situation, is not sufficient evidence to prove the crime.

-Possession of a large amount of marijuana is also prohibited in Pennsylvania under section 13 of the Controlled Substance, Drug, Device and Cosmetic Act (35 P.S. § 780-113(a)(16)).
-A large amount of marijuana is anything over 30 grams.
+Possession of a large amount of marijuana is also prohibited in Pennsylvania under section 13 of the Controlled Substance, Drug, Device and Cosmetic Act (35 P.S. § 780-113(a)(16).
+A large amount of marijuana is generally anything over 30 grams.
 Possession of a large marijuana is punishable as a misdemeanor, which can result in imprisonment up to one year and/or a fine not exceeding $5,000.
 A person possessing a large amount of marijuana could also be charged with felony trafficking.

-Contact the Skinner Law Firm today for a consultation about your alleged marijuana offense in Chester County, Pennsylvania, and the surrounding areas in Lancaster County, Montgomery County, and Delaware County.
+Contact the Skinner Law Firm today for a consultation about your alleged marijuana offense in Chester County or Delaware County.
 Michael J. Skinner is an experienced marijuana defense lawyer in West Chester who will make every effort to help you find applicable defenses or mitigating factors to your particular situation.
-Contact the Skinner Law Firm at (267) 388-3476 for a consultation about your alleged marijuana possession offense in Pennsylvania.